What's in a Financial Aid Award?

 Although your aid package may seem to cover most or all of your financial need, not all aid actually reduces your college cost.

-- Gift aid (scholarships and grants) does reduce your college cost.
+- Gift aid (scholarships and grants) reduces your college cost because you do not need to repay it or work for it.
 Look for words like "scholarship," "grant," "discount," and "award" in your award letter.

 - Self-help aid (loans and work-study) does not reduce your college cost.
 Self-help aid simply makes it easier for you to pay for college out of your own pocket.
 You will need to pay back this money or work for it.